pradeephubgit/questdb.io/docs/operations/capacity-planning.md

 ### Choosing a schema

-This section provides some tips for choosing the right schema for a dataset based on the storage space that type occupies in QuestDB.
+This section provides some tips for choosing the right schema for a dataset based on the storage space that types occupy in QuestDB.

 #### Symbols